MdAfsarHossain/Gadget-Heaven-React/README.md

 React Router - For managing different routes and page navigation.

-## What I have used for handling and managing data (Context API / Local Storage)
+## What I have used for handling and managing data (Context API / Local Storage)?
 - I have used the Context API for handling and managing data.